MicrosoftDocs/visualstudio-docs/docs/install/build-tools-container.md

 Save the following example Dockerfile to a new file on your disk.
 If the file is named simply "Dockerfile", it is recognized by default.

 > [!WARNING]
-> This example Dockerfile only excludes older Windows SDKs that cannot be installed into containers.
-Older releases cause the build command to fail.
+> This example Dockerfile only excludes earlier Windows SDKs that cannot be installed into containers.
+Earlier releases cause the build command to fail.

 1. Open a command prompt.
 2. Create a new directory (recommended):